andreafalletti/hyprland-/FAQ.md

 Use the style for `#workspaces button.active`

-### The waybar tray context menus do not show

-gtk-layer-shell is not supported by hyprland thus far.
-In the meantime, you have got to define `#define HAVE_DBUSMENU` in `include/factory.hpp` (see above the FAW about waybar workspaces), and `include "gtk-layer-shell": false` in your waybar config.

 ### How do I autostart my favorite apps?

 Using the window rules to assign apps to workspace you can setup a session start